Krnsand/rock-paper-scissors-lizard-spock/README.md

 - __Moves Left__

   - This function shows the player how many moves one has left during the game as it counts down with every click to finaly stop at 0.
-  - It can be fun for the player to see how many moves make up one game so that it does not come as a surprise when the game is over.
+  - It can be fun for the player to see how many moves make up one game so that it does not come as a surprise to them when the game is over.

 ![Moves Left](https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/moves_left.png)